soynet-support/SoyNet_model_market/README.md

 #### Core technology of SoyNet

-- Accelerate model inference by maximizing the utilization of numerous cores on the GPU without compromising accuracy (2x to 5x compared to Tensorflow)
+- Accelerate model inference by maximizing the utilization of numerous cores on the GPU without compromising accuracy (2x to 5x compared to Tensorflow).
-- Minimize GPU memory usage (1/5~1/15 level compared to Tensorflow)
+- Minimize GPU memory usage (1/5~1/15 level compared to Tensorflow).

    ※ Performance varies depends on the model and configuration environment.

 #### Benefit of SoyNet

-- can support customer to  provide AI applications and AI services in time (Time to Market)
+- can support customer to  provide AI applications and AI services in time.
+(Time to Market)
-- can help application developers to easily execute AI projects without additional technical AI knowledge and experience
+- can help application developers to easily execute AI projects without additional technical AI knowledge and experience.
-- can help customer to reduce H/W (GPU, GPU server) or Cloud Instance cost for the same AI execution (inference)
+- can help customer to reduce H/W (GPU, GPU server) or Cloud Instance cost for the same AI execution. (inference)
-- can support customer to respond to real-time environments that require very low latency in AI inference
+- can support customer to respond to real-time environments that require very low latency in AI inference.

 #### Features of SoyNet

-- Dedicated engine for inference of deep learning models
+- Dedicated engine for inference of deep learning models.
-- Supports NVIDIA and non-NVIDIA GPUs (based on technologies such as CUDA and OpenCL, respectively)
+- Supports NVIDIA and non-NVIDIA GPUs (based on technologies such as CUDA and OpenCL, respectively).
-- library files to be easiliy integrated with customer applications dll file (Windows), so file (Linux) with header or *.lib for building in C/C++
+- library files to be easiliy integrated with customer applications dll file (Windows), so file (Linux) with header or *.lib for building in C/C++.
 - We can provide c++ and python executable files.